In Exercises 1–4, classify the two samples as independent or depe... | Study Prep in Pearson+

 Independent Samples

-Independent samples refer to groups that are not related or paired in any way.
-In statistical analysis, this means that the data collected from one sample does not influence or affect the data from another sample.
-For example, if you were to measure the heights of two different groups of children, those groups would be considered independent.
+Independent samples refer to two or more groups that are not related or influenced by each other.
+In statistical analysis, this means that the selection or outcome of one sample does not affect the other.
+For example, if you measure the weights of oranges and grapefruits from different sources, the results from one do not impact the results from the other.

 Recommended video: